 Caffeine is not often found to have significant health benefits, but this may be the case with liver disease.
-A new study (May 2004) has found a link between caffeine intake and a reduced incidence of liver damage.
+A recent study found a link between caffeine intake and a reduced incidence of liver damage.

 The study examined nearly 6,000 people who were considered to be at high risk for developing liver disease from excessive drinking, hepatitis, obesity, or other factors known to effect the liver's functioning.
 During the course of the study, the subjects reported how much coffee, tea, or caffeinated soft drinks they consumed.

 Those who drank larger quantities of caffeinated drinks were less likely to develop liver disease.
 The mechanism for this protection is not known at this time, though it is speculated that the caffeine blocks a receptor in the liver and may have protective properties.
 Further studies are planned.